 Sometimes, however, the care responsibilities can become just too much, even with the assistance of family.

-That’s when it’s time to consider a professional care provider.
+That’s when it’s time to consider a professional senior care provider.

 The situation outlined here is a true one.
 And although the husband and wife had very different care needs we were there to help find a way to make their desire to stay at home together, possible.